raghav1674/ansible_practice/env_local_setup_for_ex294.md

 ## launch five vms( one gui and other four cli)

+__they should have connectivity so attach the host-only and NAT network adapter__.

   1. one cli vm for controller node
   2. one gui vm for login to controller node
   3. three cli vm for managed node